 Nicole Jones-Qandah, Director of EMCC World Partners, participated as a facilitator at the 2021 Fusion Conference held on Zoom.
 Here is what Nicole says about her experience with these conferences:

 “It was a unique privilege to share online alongside theologians, teachers, and practitioners across Southeast Asia.
 Perhaps more unique was to personally connect with young professionals across India and Bhutan who were asking key questions about how to use their talents, create community, and live in cities and contexts where faith in Jesus is unknown.
 It was encouraging to discuss, pray, and discern together what an integral gospel approach can offer amidst the questions, challenges, and opportunities brought up throughout the conference.”

-David Benjamin is Pastor at Yeshu Mandli (Jesus Gathering), Calgary, AB.
+David B is Pastor at Yeshu Mandli (Jesus Gathering), Calgary, AB.
 David holds a masters in Global Leadership from Fuller Theological Seminary.